Gross Negligence Manslaughter

 Manslaughter is a serious criminal offence, and clients should be wary of assuming that a civil or regulatory lawyer has the years of criminal experience required to defend the case successfully.
 The best approach is to retain a specialist in serious criminal defence, and specifically in fatal criminal cases.

-If you or a family member are worried about an investigation or prosecution for gross negligence manslaughter, please call us and speak to one of our specialist gross negligence manslaughter solicitors throughout the UK.
-We are always happy to talk.
-For Corporate Manslaughter investigations and prosecutions against people click here.
+If you or a family member are worried about an investigation or prosecution for gross negligence manslaughter, please speak to specialist gross negligence manslaughter solicitors as soon as possible.

 Manslaughter is a word describing the killing of another person, but without the full blame of murder.
 People often assume that manslaughter is only an alternative verdict to murder, but defendants can be charged with manslaughter alone.

 Corporate manslaughter affects companies and individuals too